OlivierLD/raspberry-coffee/OtherJVM.languages/README.md

 From a Java file (with a `.java` extension) you get a `.class` file by using the `javac` compiler.

-BUt here ius the trick: You can come up with your own language, and if you can write your own compiler that turns your language-specific files into `.class` files supported by the JVM (a library like [ASM](http://asm.ow2.org/) can help you with that), you can then take advantages of the features of the JVM, big ones of them being its portability and interoperability.
+But here is the trick: You can come up with your own language, and if you can write your own compiler that turns your language-specific files into `.class` files supported by the JVM (a library like [ASM](http://asm.ow2.org/) can help you with that), you can then take advantage of the features of the JVM, big ones of them being its portability and interoperability.
 No need to mention that it can use at runtime `jars` and other `class` files, whatever language they have originally be written in.

 That is - in very short - what those JVM-aware languages are doing.